ZenWaveCapital/zenwavecapital.github.io/quant-report.md

 | B5    | OOS  | 2024–2025     |

 {: .notice--info}
-**The B5 parameter set was selected for the live B engine** because it showed the strongest alignment between IS and OOS performance,
-the most stable PF/DD behavior across 2022–2025, and the highest robustness during the latest volatility regime.
+**B5 was selected for the live ZenWave B model** due to its exceptional IS/OOS alignment, PF/DD stability, and resilience during the 2022–2025 volatility regime.

 <br>

 ---

-### 🧠 Portfolio Structure (A/B Engines)
+## 🧠 Portfolio Structure (A/B Engines)

     ZenWave Portfolio
            │